ergodicio/tsadar/docs/source/examples.rst

-Examples
+Example Gallery
 ---------------------------------

 This page contains examples of the different run "modes" available with TASADAR.
 An example input and default deck for a single electron and single ion species can be found in the **configs/1d/** folder.

 For a detailed tutorial, see the :ref:`getting started page <getting_started>`.

 .. grid:: 1 2 2 2
   :gutter: 4